 ||A reviewable decision under the Military Rehabilitation and Compensation Act 2004

 ||A reviewable decision under the National Disability Insurance Scheme Act 2013

 ||A reviewable decision under the Veterans’ Entitlements Act 1986

 What is the application fee for other applications?

-A lower application fee of $85 is payable for the review of the following taxation decisions:
+A lower application fee of $87 is payable where an application is lodged before 1 July 2018, and $91 where an application is lodged on or after 1 July 2018, for the review of the following taxation decisions:

 - you state in writing that the amount of tax in dispute is less than $5,000

 - the Tax Office has refused your request to be released from paying a tax debt (regardless of the amount involved)

 - the Tax Office has refused to extend the time for you to lodge a taxation objection.

 This fee cannot be reduced further.